-Sea-Land "adamantly refused to remain at terminal 1," Mr. Davis said; as a result of a preferential berth at the terminal 1-petroleum dock market is severly hampered."
+Sea-Land "adamantly refused to remain at terminal 1," Mr. Davis said; as a result of negotiations, Sea-Land proposed that Totem be given refrigerated cargo, groceries, and high value cargo a preferential berth at the terminal 1-petroleum dock market is severly hampered."